Peaches & cream. Sonny & Cher. Rock & roll. Some things just go better…

 New Employees (1-3 Years of Service)

-- Supervisors should consistently recognize their new employees at least once to twice a month in your social recognition program.
+- Supervisors should consistently recognize their new employees at least once to twice a month in your social recognition platform.
 Make sure to note improvements in skills as confidence grows.

 - Don’t wait until your employee reaches five or ten years of service to recognize their dedication!
 Recognize the smaller milestone anniversaries of one year, 18 months, two years, and three years.